sergeyklay/provider-pact-example/README.rst

 Run lint check
 --------------

-To run code style checking use the command as follows:
+To run OpenAPI spec checking use the command as follows:

 .. code-block:: console